department-of-veterans-affairs/va.gov-team/products/health-care/checkin/engineering/pre-check-in/edit_demographics.md

 - **What happens when a veteran updates their contact information from the VA.gov Profile today?
 Are the staff members able to view that information immediately through the VSE application?
 If so, was the timestamp on file 41.41 updated?**

 ## Staff Facing Questions
-- VSE Clinical Staff will need access to the veterans updated demographics data.
+- VSE Clinical Staff will need access to the veterans updated _demographics data_[^2].
 What additional work(integrations/endpoint-support) will CHIP need to complete in-order to facilitate this access for VSE?
 - Updating the timestamp on file 41.41 by a staff member after confirming a veterans information is an action that is a factor in that staff members performance evaluation/review.
 Will an external system(the pre-check-in flow) performing the same job cause an issue?

 ## Engineering Solutions